Vegan Pasta Alla Norma

 Add the diced aubergine and salt to a colander, and let it sit for 20 minutes.
 Then, thoroughly rinse and dry the aubergine.

 Heat the oil in a large frying pan and once warm, add the diced shallots with a pinch of salt.
 Cook for 5-7 minutes until they have begun to soften and caramelise.
-Add the garlic, oregano, chilli flakes and cook for 2 minutes (keep an eye on the temperature so that you don’t burn the garlic).
+Add the garlic and chilli flakes and cook for 2 minutes (keep an eye on the temperature so that you don’t burn the garlic).

-Add the chopped capers to the pan and the aubergine pieces to the frying pan.
+Add the aubergine pieces to the frying pan.
 Cook these until the aubergine is very soft (once you add the liquids they will take a lot longer to cook).
 Once you think they are done then take a piece out and cut with a knife, the cube should not have a white interior and should look thoroughly cooked.

-Add the red wine vinegar, passata, tomato paste and water and bring the sauce to the boil.
+Add the tomato paste, cook it down for 2-3 minutes then add the passata and water and bring the sauce to the boil.
 Next, simmer it for for 20 - 30 minutes.
-Around 5 minutes before the sauce is done, add the cherry tomatoes (you don’t want to break down as they add a freshness to the dish).
+Taste the sauce for seasonin - if it tastes acidic, add the tsp of sugar.
+Around 5 minutes before the sauce is done, add the cherry tomatoes if using.

 Ten minutes before the sauce is ready, cook the pasta according to the instructions on the pack.
 Reserve 1/2 of cooking water before draining the pasta, then drain the pasta and add it to the sauce along with the reserved cooking water.
 Stir the pasta and sauce together over medium heat, for 2-3 minutes, until the pasta is thoroughly coated.

-Serve it with fresh basil, chopped parsley and vegan parmesan cheese.
-And plenty of cracked black pepper and more olive oil if your heart desires (mine usually does).
+Serve it with fresh basil and vegan parmesan cheese, as well as plenty of cracked black pepper and more olive oil.

 by Iona Berry